1917

 drivers from Battersea, Brighton, Fratton, Horsham, New Cross, St. Leonards and

-Tunbridge Wells and fireman from West Croydon.
+Tunbridge Wells and a fireman from West Croydon.

 At the outset Billinton suggested that instead of the deputation being called 'A Grievance